chlorine3545/chlorine3545/README.md

 >
 > ~~Why not make it more splendid?
 For the big shots, a splendid `README` is the icing on the cake, but for me, it would just be a case of gilding the rusty.~~

 **Hello, I'm Chlorine from Tsinghua University (Beijing, China).
-You can call me Xiaolü (Little Chlorine), Chlorinya, or any friendly variation.**
+You can call me Xiaolü (Little Chlorine), Chlorinechan, or any friendly variation.**

 I am still a computer noob, but I hope to become an excellent open source developer through diligent study and continuous practice.